 - ACCEPT_EULA=Y

-My biggest challenge was that even though I had set the app service to depend on the db service, the app service would start before the db service was really ready to receive connections.
-This resulted in .net startup errors, crash loops and the container eventually shutting down:
+My biggest challenge was that even though I had set the app service to depend on the db service, the app service would still start before the db service was ready to receive connections.
+That led to .NET startup errors, crash loops, and eventually a failed container:

 1